alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes
-  ## 1/4/25 -  Eric Smith -     Version 4.3.5
+  ## 1/20/25 -  Eric Smith -     Version 4.3.5
 **Updates:**
--   Added a new OutputActionedRow attribute which provides the record with the most recent row action performed on it
+-   Added a new OutputActionedRow attribute which provides the record that has the most recent row action performed on it
--   Row Actions can now be displayed as either an Icon or a Button with or without an Icon
+-   Row Actions can now be displayed as either an Icon or a configurable Button with or without an Icon
 -   Improved reactivity for the row actions

 **Bug Fixes:**